FY26 Annual Goals

 - As part of the 3-year strategic plan, develop and execute an Ultra High Net Worth (UHNW) Donor Strategy.

-- Develop new funder communities to build systems change partnerships with 6+ co-investors for a combined $10M (2:1) in collaborative funding.
+- Develop new funder community to build systems change partnerships with 3+ co-investors for a combined $4M in collaborative funding.

 - Raise internal awareness and support of GitLab Foundation with GitLab Inc, as measured by same-level or increased GitLab Inc approved funding for FY27, by collaborating with communications, ESG, and DIB teams to support their goals.